 This work will ensure the continued safe and reliable supply of gas to customers in Castleford, keeping homes and businesses safe, warm and connected.

-The project, which is expected to last around three weeks, has been planned in collaboration with Wakefield Council.
+The project, which is expected to last until around the end of August, has been planned in collaboration with Wakefield Council.
 So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.

-From Monday 16 June, temporary traffic lights will be in place on Lock Lane, from the junction of Navigation Road going over the bridge.
+From Monday 21 July, temporary traffic lights will be in place on the junction of Holywell Lane, Fryston Road, Sheepwalk Lane and Spittal Hardwick Lane.

-Chris Reed, Central Business Operations Lead at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+Chris Reed, Operations Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
 However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Castleford.”

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.